 Placing Concrete in the ICF Foundation

-All hands on deck and a cool cloudy day make for a successful pour
+All hands on deck and a cool, cloudy day make for a successful foundation pour.

 I gathered a few friends to help out with the pour.
 Though it only takes a couple people to handle the concrete pump discharge others are needed to vibrate the forms, keep an eye out for blow-outs, screed off the top and place the anchor bolts.

 We made 3 passes with the concrete pump around the forms, each time bringing the concrete up about 1/3 the way up.
 Doing this avoids applying too much pressure inside the forms at once.
 And if there is a blow-out we can make a repair easier without fighting several feet of concrete above the break.